 Connected to the question of how often to change sheets is how often you should buy new ones.
 If you’re buying quality sheets, you should get years of use out of them.
 When you buy sheets online from Manchester Warehouse you are covered by our 12 month sheet replacement guarantee.
 We will replace your sheets if you experience any faults - but of course we expect your sheets will last much longer than a year!
 A lot depends on your initial investment, as well as what your washing cycle is like, and how you use and alternate sheets.
 We always recommend having at least two sets of sheets and quilt covers to alternate, not just to prolong their life but make washing and drying an easier process.
 But there will always be a difference in longevity between sheets from your local supermarket and the best bed sheets in Australia.

-Can you teach me how to fold fitted sheets?
+Teach me how to fold fitted sheets?

 We sure can!
 It’s a little tricky to explain in text, so keep your eyes peeled for a video tutorial from us.
 But here’s our advice.